When does the work begin?

 Who is involved in this process?

 We also have a range of partners – from architects to advisors, communications specialists to building contractors.
-All have been selected (many with customer involvement) because they are committed to a truly consultative process that listens to ideas and feedback.
+All have been selected (many with resident involvement) because they are committed to a truly consultative process that listens to ideas and feedback.

 Have you appointed a contractor?

-The selection panel, which was made up of Andrews Place customers, other customers, and our project team, met with two shortlisted housebuilders.
+The selection panel, which was made up of Andrews Place customers, other customers and our project team, met with two shortlisted housebuilders.
 The Hill Group showed experience and expertise in redevelopment, and demonstrated a commitment to customer engagement, and community involvement as well as a track record in creating social value.

 When will you know if the redevelopment is going ahead?